YouTube, Android, and Google Drive are a few of Google’s many services. In this list, two popular services are Google Workspace and Gmail.

 The storage is combined for all the Google services, including Gmail, Google Drive, Docs, Sheets, etc.

 Gmail comes with 15 GB of storage.
 Like Google Workspace, it is the combined storage for all Google services that come with the account.

-The final plan costs $18 and offers extended storage, a 500 participant limit, and enhanced admin and security tools.
+The final plan costs $18 and offers 5 TB of storage, a 500-participant limit, and enhanced admin and security tools.

 The Enterprise subscription is for larger teams and can only be subscribed by contacting sales.

 Which one is for you?

 Businesses with many employees can benefit from Google Workspace.
 A company with a few employees should consider going elsewhere because Google Workspace is a bit more expensive than some other services.

 You should get a personal Gmail account if you want an email for personal usage or if you are self-employed because Google Workspace for a single user is not entirely worth it.